Background pattern

 WARNING

-Women must use effective birth control during the entire treatment.
+Women must use effective contraceptives throughout treatment.

-Read this prospect carefully before starting to take this medicine, as it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-• Keep this prospect, as you may need to read it again.
+• Keep this package leaflet, as you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist or nurse.
+• If you have any doubts, consult your doctor or pharmacist or nurse.

-• This medicine has been prescribed only for you, and you should not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medication has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this prospect.
+• If you experience side effects, consult your doctor or pharmacist, even if they are not listed in this package leaflet.
 See section 4.

-3. How to take Dercutane 20 mg soft capsules
+3. How to take Dercutane 20 mg Soft Capsules

-4. Possible adverse effects
+4. Possible side effects

-5. Storage of Dercutane 20 mg soft capsules
+5. Storage of Dercutane 20 mg Soft Capsules

 Do not take Dercutane 20 mg: